 make the dough and leave it in a fridge overnight.

-Second step is rolling and folding.
+The second step is rolling and folding.
 In this phase keep in mind that butter (250g) has to be cold.
 That means that the dough has to be cold too.
 If it started to melt, put the dough in a fridge for about 30 minutes, then continue with rolling.

-When you get around 27 layers, leave the dough in a fridge for few hours, or over a day.
+When you get around 27 layers, leave the dough in a fridge for a few hours, or over a day.

 Last but not least phase is to roll the dough, cut it and shape it.
 You can fill it with a jam, chocolate or cream cheese, but you can also leave it empty.

 At the end combine the egg yolk with a teaspoon of water and brush each croissant.
 Bake it for 30 minutes at 230ºC.